timm-landes/ghosty/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run the test suite
-5. Submit a pull request
+4. Submit a pull request

 ## License